Wankowicz Lab Members

 Subsequently, Stephanie worked as a computational biologist at the Dana-Farber Cancer Institute and the Broad Institute of MIT and Harvard, working in Eli Van Allen’s lab.
 There, she developed algorithms utilizing high-throughput genomics data to assess responses to oncology treatments.
 She led the largest study of prostate cancer exomes, identifying new genes and pathways commonly mutated in prostate cancer.
 Additionally, she helped identify genetic biomarkers that predict patient responses to immunotherapy, targeted therapy, and chemotherapy.

 In 2018, Stephanie began her graduate career in the Biophysics program at UCSF, working in James Fraser’s lab.
 She developed computational tools to automatically construct conformational ensembles from X-ray crystallography and cryo-EM data, extracting low-populated but biologically important states of macromolecules.
 Leveraging structural bioinformatics, she uncovered the spatial redistribution of entropy in ligand binding.
 Her graduate studies were supported by fellowships from NSF, UCSF Discovery Fellows Program, and the UCSF Antiviral Drug Discovery Program.
+Her work has been recognized through many awards, including D.E.
+Shaw Computational Chemistry Fellowship, Intersections Science Fellowship, UCSF Mentorship Award, and Penn Rising Stars in Biophysics and Biochemistry.

 Stephanie is deeply committed to enhancing equity and inclusion in science.
 At UCSF, she initiated a mentorship program for the Biophysics program at UCSF and founded a DEIJ Journal Club in the Fraser lab.
 She plans to continue these efforts at Vanderbilt.